xu8533/asa2srx/README.md

-PX2SX - A PIX to Junos configuration conversion tool
+asa2srx - A asa to Junos configuration conversion tool
 ====================================================

-PX2SX is a conversion utility that takes a PIX or ASA configuration file as input, and produces a set of output files containing the equivalent Junos configurations for the SRX platform.
+asa2srx is a conversion utility that takes a PIX or ASA configuration file as input, and produces a set of output files containing the equivalent Junos configurations for the SRX platform.